Quantum State Tomography for Matrix Product Density Operators: Auxiliary Materials

 \begin{lemma}(\cite[Theorem 2.8.2]{vershynin2018high}) Let $X_1,\ldots,X_N$ be independent, mean zero, subexponential random variables, and $\va = (a_1,\ldots,a_N)\in\R^N$.
 Then, for every $t\ge 0$, we have

 where $K = \max_i \|X_i\|_{\psi_1}=\sup_{q\geq 1}\E(|X_i|^q)^{1/q}/q$ and $c$ is a positive constant. \end{lemma}

-\begin{lemma} (\cite[Lemma 2.2]{petz2004asymptotics}) A Haar-distributed random unitary matrix $\mU\in\C^{D\times D}$ can be equivalently generated by applying the Gram-Schmidt orthogonalization procedure to $D$ independent random vectors $\vz_i\in\C^{D},i = 1, 2, ..., D)$, where the entries $z_{i,j}$ are mutually independent standard complex normal random variables. \end{lemma}
+\begin{lemma} (\cite[Lemma 2.2]{petz2004asymptotics}) A Haar-distributed random unitary matrix $\mU\in\C^{D\times D}$ can be equivalently generated by applying the Gram-Schmidt orthogonalization procedure to $D$ independent random vectors $\vz_i\in\C^{D},i = 1, 2, ..., D$, where the entries $z_{i,j}$ are mutually independent standard complex normal random variables.
+For all unitary matrices $\mV\in\C^{D\times D}$, the distributions of $\mU$ and $\mV\mU$ are the same. \end{lemma}

 \begin{lemma} (\cite[Corollary 1.2]{novak2006truncations}) Let $u_{ij}$ be an element of $n\times n$ Haar-distributed random unitary matrix $\mU$.
 We have

 \end{lemma}

 \begin{lemma} For any ${\bm A}_i,{\bm A}^\star_i\in\R^{r_{i-1}\times r_i},i=1,\dots,N$, we have